Online MBA in Vermont

 2. College of St. Joseph in Vermont

-You can apply to the program if you have a bachelor’s degree in any subject; however, if you have not taken business courses as part of your undergraduate degree, you will need to take introductory courses in marketing, quantitative analysis or statistics, economics, accounting and finance before you can begin the core curriculum.
+You can apply to the program if you have a bachelor’s degree in any subject; however, if you have not taken business courses as part of your undergraduate degree, you will need to take introductory courses in marketing, quantitative analysis or statistics, economics, accounting, and finance before you can begin the core curriculum.
 These courses can either be taken at CSJ or through equivalent courses at other institutions.
 The application package includes an online application form that collects basic personal and academic information, a statement of purpose, two recommendation letters, a resume, and your official transcripts from all undergraduate and graduate study.
 If you have previously studied toward an MBA degree at another institution, it may be possible to transfer up to six credit hours to CSJ.
-International students for whom English is not a first language also need to submit scores from TOEFL, IELTS, or ELS, a financial verification statement, and a recommendation letter from an English teacher.
+International students for whom English is not the first language also need to submit scores from TOEFL, IELTS, ELS, a financial verification statement, and a recommendation letter from an English teacher.

 Core Curriculum (42 credit hours) – Leadership, Legal and Ethical Decision Making, Marketing Management, Quantitative Analysis, Economics, Organizational Behavior and Development, Consumer Marketing Strategies, Managerial Accounting, Managerial Finance, Operations and Systems Management, Strategy